 Whether it’s a text from a wrong number in the middle of the night or a call that comes in during a meeting, our indispensable smartphones have a way of intruding at exactly the wrong time.
 Wouldn’t it be great if your smartphone were smart enough to know what you were doing?
 With the right apps, it can feel as though it does.
 Here’s how to make your smartphone smarter.

 Apps that let you sleep

 When you want to get some shut-eye, the last thing you want is an unwanted call.
 Try an app that ensures you won't be disturbed during hours you set.

 For Apple devices, there’s a Do Not Disturb feature built right into iOS 8.
 Simply schedule the hours you don’t want to be disturbed, and you won’t hear a peep (except your alarm; that will always sound).
 You can allow calls from specific people regardless of the hour and enable calls to ring through if there’s a second call from the same person within three minutes.
 You can find Do Not Disturb by swiping up from the bottom of your phone or by going to Settings > Do Not Disturb.
 If you want only certain people to be able to get through, you can go to Contacts > Select the contact you want let through > Edit > Ringtone.
 On the ringtone page you can toggle on Emergency Bypass.

-Android users can choose from a few options.
-Samsung devices come with a feature called Blocking Mode, accessed through the phone’s device settings.
-With Blocking Mode, you can schedule hours when you won’t accept calls or notifications and allow specific contacts to reach you any time.
-Motorola’s Assist app, which comes preloaded on the Moto X and Moto G, offers the same sleep scheduling features.
-For the same functionality on other Android devices, try the Agent app (free on Google Play).
+Android users with phones running Lollipop 5.0 or later come with a feature called Do Not Disturb, accessed through the phone’s device settings > sounds and notifications.
+With Do Not Disturb, you can schedule hours when you won’t accept calls or notifications and allow specific contacts to reach you any time.
+Motorola’s Moto app, which comes preloaded on the Moto X and Moto G, offers the same sleep scheduling features.
+For the same functionality on older Android devices, try the Agent app (free on Google Play).